Explainability in Graph Neural Networks: A Taxonomic Survey: A Comprehensive Comparative Analysis

 \item\textbf{Flow}: It denotes the computational flow for explaining the trained GNNs.
 Several methods generate explanations in a backward manner, such as SA, Guided BP, CAM, Grad-CAM, LRP, Excitation BP, and GNN-LRP.
 The other methods only need the forward computations of the trained GNNs.

 \item\textbf{Design}: It shows whether an explanation technique has specific designs for graph data or is simply extended from the image domain.
-Since graph data are special and their topology/structural information is important, it is necessary to explicitly consider such information to provide explanations.
+Since graph data are special and their topology/structural information is important, it is necessary to explicitly consider such information to provide explanations. \newcolor{For the methods that do not have specific designs for graphs, they cannot consider the topology information and structures of graph data, which may limit the quality of their explanations.}

 \end{itemize}